 Ergo's official website is here.

 You can find hundreds of his songs for free at the Free Music Archive!
+Ergo's blog is a great source of info on his many, many current projects.

 His YouTube channel has a few songs and alternate versions that don't seem to be available elsewhere.